Cosmian/mse-cli/README.md

 Then you can work with `mse home` without having internet access even to install the CLI.

 Note: the docker does not contain `mse cloud`.
-It makes no sens since `mse cloud` is designed to be used with Internet.
+It makes no sense since `mse cloud` is designed to be used with Internet.
 Plus: you need to login through the web browser, which is not possible using the docker.